Information Technology Assessment

 Envision your Organization’s Technology Goals

-Because your technology plan will become a detailed, written document that connects your organization’s current use and future needs of technology to achieve your organization’s mission, it is critical to begin this planning activity with your Mission Statement and Services.
+Because your information technology assessment plan will become a detailed, written document that connects your organization’s current use and future needs of technology to achieve your organization’s mission, it is critical to begin this planning activity with your Mission Statement and Services.
 This Statement will be included in your Technology Plan and will act as your compass when moving forward with Technology.

 Assess your Current Technology